Daniel Moowattin

+Moowattin was later convicted of raping a 15-year-old girl and became the first Aboriginal person to be legally executed in colonial Australia.

 Early life

 Born in the Parramatta area around 1791, Moowattin was a member of the Darug tribe.
 His name, Moowattin (Mow-watty, Moowattye or Mowwatting), means "bush path".
 He was adopted as an infant by Richard Partridge, the government flogger and executioner.

 Career

 By 1805 he became a guide and helper for the botanical collector George Caley who collected plant specimens for Joseph Banks in the Colony of New South Wales from 1800 to 1810.
 Many of those specimens have the annotation in Caley's hand "got by Dan".

 The placenames "Moowattin Creek" and "Cataract of Carrunggurring" appear on colonial maps.
 Caley records that while searching for a koala in 1807, Moowattin "heard a noise like the surf" and found a large waterfall flowing into the river.

 London

 When it was time for Caley to return home in 1810 he wrote to Joseph Banks seeking permission to bring Moowattin with him.
 They sailed to England on HMS Hindostan in 1810.

 Moowattin was the third Aboriginal Australian person to visit England.
 Bennelong and Yemmerrawanne had visited England 18 years earlier in 1792.
 He enjoyed his time there but longed to come back home, saying "I am anxious to return to my own country, I find more pleasure under a gum tree sitting with my tribe than I do here."
 In his homesickness he seemed to have picked up a liking for alcohol.